Dr Mike Briers AO - CEO

 Mara was Director of Business Development at the CSIRO, Non-Executive Director of the Australian Pesticides and Veterinary Medicines Authority, head of Internet Equities Research at Macquarie Bank and a member of the Blair Review, “Food: a growth industry”.
 As Head of Policy and Public Affairs for CHOICE she played a lead role in food consumer advocacy.
 More recently Mara was CEO of Green Cross Australia.

-Peter Loneragan - Node Leader
+Peter Loneragan - NSW Innovation Broker

 Peter has had more than 25 years’ experience working in program and research management, leadership, innovation and training within the rural industries.